My Story

 Everyone brandished me a "weirdo," "loner" and "crybaby" either way.

-No teacher ever took action to safeguard despite my mother acting in her untreated, undiagnosed state.
-Much less when my mother would argue with them and every parent at the gate, accusing each one of calling her a "hoe" and changing my primary school every year because of it.
+No teacher ever took action to safeguard despite my mother acting in her untreated, undiagnosed state right in front of them.
+Much less when my mother would argue with them and every parent at the gate, accusing each one of calling her a "hoe" and changing my primary school every year or every other year because of it.

 War-like, my childhood and adolescent home was never quiet, instead consumed by the constant nonsensical mutterings and rants of my mother talking to herself, to her (suspected) hallucinations, with such sanguinary intensity.